 CITRIS is a major partner in an innovative international collaboration in telemedicine and heart disease.
 In March 2012, Aalborg University (Denmark), CITRIS/UC Davis Health System […]

-by Alice Daniel, California Healthline From the California Healthline website In the not-so-distant future, physical therapy patients could toss their hand outs with stick-figure drawings […]
+In the not-so-distant future, physical therapy patients could toss their hand outs with stick-figure drawings to the wind and instead do their prescribed exercises in […]

 Professor Costas Spanos became the fourth director of CITRIS on February 1, 2014.
 He is Andrew S. Grove Professor and Chair of Electrical Engineering and […]